Marios9MF/MetalOxideSolubility/README.md

 - Solubility Category: The target variable, indicating whether the metal oxide is "Highly Soluble" or "Poorly Soluble" in neutral water.

   I understand this dataset as I am  BSc, MSc and PhD in Chemistry/Materials Chemistry

+## How to use the notebook
+A method I have found since using GitHub "properly" for the first time is to use Git on you computer and make a copy of the whole repository with command git clone <link>.
+I will  work on the offline copy and then upload the directory to my Git/GitHub account using the command git <>
+Before finish the day, I assume it will be necessary to commit the changes which is different from simply uploading a file????